yssolk9102/kwk-virtual-curriculum-4/swift-ios/lessons/classes-objects/index.md

 ## Classes & Objects

 When we work with classes, we think about our code in terms of objects.
-A **class** is like a blueprint, or a cookie cutter for our code.
-It is a chunk of code, usually in it's own file, that can hold data and functions.
+A **class** is like a blueprint or a cookie cutter for our code.
+It is a chunk of code, usually, in its own file, that can hold data and functions.
 It kind of serves as a factory - think about a car factory - they have a blueprint, then make thousands of cars from that blueprint.
-The cars from this blueprint will have a lot in common, but each may have it's own differences - colors, fabric for seats, etc.
+The cars from this blueprint will have a lot in common, but each may have their own differences - colors, fabric for seats, etc.

-An **object** is created from a class, or cookie cutter.
-Thinking back to that car factory: the class is the blueprint, the object is the actual car that gets built.
+An **object** is created from a class.
+Thinking back to that car factory: the class is the blueprint, and the object is the actual car that gets built.
 Our objects won't be _physical_ objects, but they will be created from our class blueprint, so have some things in common, but can have their own flavor, like an actual car can have a different color.

 Together, we are going to make a scholar class.
-It will be a blueprint for a scholar, then we will make individual scholar object using that blueprint.
+It will be a blueprint for a scholar, and then we will make an individual scholar object using that blueprint.

 <div class="try-it">
   <h2>Turn & Talk</h2>